 Subd.
 2. Gross misdemeanor.
 Notwithstanding that a conviction is for a gross misdemeanor, the conviction is deemed to be for a misdemeanor if:Minnesota Statutes Section 609.13, Subd.
 2.

 (1) the sentence imposed is within the limits provided by law for a misdemeanor as defined in section 609.02; or

 (2) if the imposition of the sentence is stayed, the defendant is placed on probation, and the defendant is thereafter discharged without sentence.

-The meaning of “stay of imposition” is discussed on the felony page.
+We discuss what “stay of imposition” means on the felony page.

 Where does a Gross Misdemeanor conviction fit in the hierarchy of conviction levels?

-As covered on the felony page, a Gross Misdemeanor conviction following a guilty plea or verdict to a felony charge, is somewhat better than a felony level conviction, but still has significant felony-type consequences (for example, the loss of civil rights to firearms for certain felony convictions, even if later reduced).
+As we discuss on the felony page, a Gross Misdemeanor conviction following a guilty plea to a felony charge, is slightly better than a felony level conviction.
+But, it still has felony-type consequences.
+For example, it still triggers the loss of civil rights to firearms for certain felony convictions, even if later reduced.

 A Gross Misdemeanor conviction based on a guilty plea or verdict on a gross misdemeanor charge; is better than a conviction resulting from a guilty plea or verdict on a felony charge.